-- Our skills system must be forward looking and proactively providing people with the skillsets and judgement needed to succeed in future jobs and thrive in a changing workplace, such that people young and old have the balance and depth of skills needed to flourish. - Our people will need to be characterised by adaptability, flexibility and resilience, alongside a grounding in higher level, technical and digital skills that will be demanded from businesses across all sectors.
+- Our skills system must be forward looking and proactively providing people with including via re-skilling the skillsets and judgement needed to succeed in future jobs and thrive in a changing workplace, such that people young and old have the balance and depth of skills needed to flourish. - Our people will need to be characterised by adaptability, flexibility and resilience, alongside a grounding in higher level, technical and digital skills that will be demanded from businesses across all sectors.